26k COVID-19 cases instead of 60k in Delhi: Arvind Kejriwal

 "We have increased the number of tests.
 There is a good indication."

-The national capital had highest number of 21,144 tests in a single day on last Friday as the number of testing increases four times in the state.
+The national capital had highest number of 21,144 tests in a single day last Friday as the number of testing increases four times in the state.

 A mammoth campaign of serological test or the sero surveillance has been started in Delhi under which all the 11 districts between June 27 and July 10 to undertake a comprehensive analysis of Covid-19 and then prepare a broad strategy to combat the pandemic.